0xThurling/0xThurling.github.io/_posts/2024-08-10-signalchain.md

 There will be more information that follows as to how I implemented the effects themselves, as this is out of the scope of this article.
 Next we'll take a look at the filter, which uses the biquad filter and why I used that specifically.

-> Since this is my first technical article, please let me know where I can improve, you can find me on twitter/X - @j_thurling
+> Since this is my first technical article, please let me know where I can improve, you can find me on twitter/X - @0x_thurling